nodogsplash/nodogsplash/debian/README.md

-To create a Debian package of NoDogSplash (a *.deb file), you first need to have installed the following programs and libraries:
+To create a Debian package of NoDogSplash (a \*.deb file), you first need to have installed the following programs and libraries:

 ```
-apt-get install build-essential debhelper devscripts
+apt install build-essential debhelper devscripts
-apt-get install libmicrohttpd-dev dh-systemd
+apt install libmicrohttpd-dev dh-systemd
 ```

 Run this command in the repository root folder to create the package: